azurenoops/terraform-azurerm-overlays-kubernetes/README.md

 ## Overview

-This overlay module deploys a Azure Kubernetes Service - Private Cluster - Kubenet suitable for hosting docker containers apps.
-The cluster will be deployed to the Hub/Spoke shared services resource group or Tier 3 spoke using default naming unless alternative values are provided at run time.
+This overlay module deploys a Azure Kubernetes Service - Private Cluster - Kubenet suitable for hosting docker container apps.
+The cluster will be deployed to the Hub/Spoke shared services resource group or a Tier 3 spoke using default naming unless alternative values are provided at run time.

 Read on to understand what this example does, and when you're ready, collect all of the pre-requisites, then deploy the example.
 ## SCCA Compliance

 This overlay module will deploy a SCCA compliant, Private AKS Cluster.
-This is accomplished by isolating the the control plane from the user plane.
-Egress is controlled by creating a UserDefinedRoute that direct all tracffic out of the Hub Firewall.
+This is accomplished by isolating the control plane from the user plane.
+Egress is controlled by creating a UserDefinedRoute that directs all tracffic through an Azure the Azure Firewall in the HUB network.
 Ingress in controlled by directing all inbound traffic through a Azure Loadbalancer.
 The Private AKS Cluster is also configured with private endpoints along with SCCA compliant network rules.

 Ref: Azure NoOps Hub Module [SCCA compliant Network](https://registry.terraform.io/modules/azurenoops/overlays-hubspoke/azurerm/latest).
 For more information, please read the [SCCA documentation]().

 ## Deploy Azure Kubernetes Service - Private Cluster - Kubenet

-The docs on Azure Kubernetes Service (AKS): <https://docs.microsoft.com/en-us/azure/aks/>.
+Documentation for the Azure Kubernetes Service (AKS): <https://learn.microsoft.com/en-us/azure/aks/>.
 By default, this overlay will deploy resources into standard default hub/spoke subscriptions and resource groups.

-The Docs on AKS Custome egress: <https://learn.microsoft.com/en-us/azure/aks/egress-udr/>
+Documentation for AKS Custom egress: <https://learn.microsoft.com/en-us/azure/aks/egress-udr/>

-The subscription and resource group can be changed by providing the resource group name (Param: parTargetSubscriptionId/parTargetResourceGroup) and ensuring that the Azure context is set the proper subscription.
+The subscription and resource group can be changed by providing the resource group name and ensuring that the Azure context is set to the proper subscription.

 ## Pre-requisites